-There are not many countries that are popular for elopements as Ireland is.
+There are not many countries that are as popular for elopements as Ireland is.
 So many couples decide to have their elopement in Ireland and when you see what a landscape and nature this country has, it’s no surprise at all.
 And that’s not all, wait until you hear about the history of Ireland and all the medieval castles that are still proudly standing, just waiting to be used as the backdrop of your Ireland elopement.

 So let’s start a journey through this magical country.